Types of accounts

 Old NISA : Regular NISA

-As of 2023 the ordinary NISA allows 1.2 MJPY of purchase per year, for 5 years.
-It will run until the end of 2023.
+Until the year 2023 included, the 'former' ordinary NISA allowed 1.2 MJPY of purchase per year, for 5 years of tax-free growth.

 Old NISA : Tsumitate NISA